Standard terms and conditions of business

 • Any refunds due will be made within 30 (thirty) days after written receipt of the cancellation of an event in writing.

-• Banking details of the account into which the refund must be paid must be sent via email to events@taxfaculty.ac.za
+• Confirmation of the bank details, either a bank statement or on company letterhead, for the account into which the refund must be paid, must be sent via email to accounts@taxfaculty.ac.za.

 Unpaid Invoices